Table of Contents

 What are the loan terms on Kiva Zip?

-In the United States, the amount that Kiva Zip borrowers can borrow is as follows:
+The amount that Kiva Zip borrowers can borrow is as follows:

 |Loan||Maximum Loan Amount||Loan Term|